IntelLabs/gma/README.md

 	./python (for "gmaserver")
    	./server (for "gmaserver")

-## Step 2: download GMA client source files on GMA client
+## Step 2: download "gmasclient" source files on GMA client

 Download both folders ("GMAlib" and "client") in this repo